uber-go/guide/style.md

   [Pointers vs. Values]: https://golang.org/doc/effective_go.html#pointers_vs_values

-### Pointers to Mutexes and Embedding Mutexes
+### Zero-value Mutexes are Valid

-You almost never need a pointer to a mutex.
-If you use a struct by pointer, then the mutex can be a non-pointer field or, preferably, embedded directly into the struct.
+The zero-value of `sync.Mutex` and `sync.RWMutex` is valid, so you almost never need a pointer to a mutex.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>